raeufroushangar/MICA-Weighted/README.md

-# ECMPIA: Encoding and Clustering Mutations Positional Impact Algorithm
+# MICA: Mutation Impact Clustering Algorithm

-The ECMPIA algorithm integrates partitioning and clustering methods to capture and analyze the positional impact of mutations (bases and regions) across DNA/RNA/protein sequences.
+The MICA algorithm integrates partitioning and clustering methods to capture and analyze the positional impact of mutations (bases and regions) across DNA/RNA/protein sequences.
 It is designed to help researchers assess the impact of highly mutated bases and regions based on their positions and uncover the relationships between their positional impacts.

+## Mutation Impact Clustering Algorithm (MICA) - Weighted Version

+This repository contains the weighted version of the Mutation Impact Clustering Algorithm (MICA), which performs weight calculations for analyzing mutation impacts.

+For the standard version of MICA without weight calculations, please visit the [MICA-Standard](https://github.com/yourusername/MICA-Standard) repository.

 ## Project Description

-The ECMPIA repository serves as a toolkit for researchers to implement the ECMPIA algorithm for analyzing mutation positional impacts.
+The MICA repository serves as a toolkit for researchers to implement the MICA algorithm for analyzing mutation positional impacts.

 ## Directory Structure